-Protective styling can be as simple as cornrows and as intricate as Fulani braids, but there are even more options for us—twists.
-I haven't personally rocked twists (yet) but deciding which ones you'd like to try can be challenging because there are so many beautiful options.
-There are Passion, Senegalese, Marley, and Havana twists.
-For the sake of the article, we're going to discuss the difference between the latter two.
+Protective styling can be as simple as cornrows and as intricate as Fulani braids, but there are so many options for us, and one standout is twists.
+I haven't personally rocked twists (yet), but deciding which ones you'd like to try can be challenging because there are so many beautiful options.
+For starters, you'll find passion, Senegalese, Marley, and Havana twists.
+To keep things simple for all those interested in Havana twists, we're focusing on the difference between the latter two.

 Marley Twists vs. Havana Twists

-If you take a look at the two, there are subtle but substantial differences in cost, hair texture, and the amount of stress the twists can put on your tresses.
-To put it plainly, Marley twists are usually thinner, but heavier as they use synthetic, kanekalon hair called Marley hair.
-Marley hair is generally cheaper than the hair used for Havana twists running about $5-$6 a pack.
+If you take a look at the two, there are subtle but substantial differences in cost, hair texture, and the amount of stress the twists can put on your strands.
+To put it plainly, Marley twists are usually thinner but heavier as they use synthetic, kanekalon hair called Marley hair.
+Marley hair is generally cheaper than the hair used for Havana twists, running about $5-$6 a pack.

-Havana twists are larger in size and use hair that is more coarse in texture than Marley hair, but is much lighter in weight.
-Havana hair is more expensive than Marley hair, running about $13 per pack with most hair types needing 5-7 packs of hair to make the twists fuller.
-Both Havana and Marley hair can be reused and cared for in the same way we care for our hair by co-washing and keeping it moisturized with water and lightweight oils.
+Havana twists are larger in size and use hair that's more coarse in texture than Marley hair, but much lighter in weight.
+Havana hair is more expensive than Marley hair, running about $13 per pack with most hair types needing five to seven packs of hair to make the twists fuller.
+Both Havana and Marley hair can be reused and cared for in the same way we care for our natural hair: by co-washing and keeping it moisturized with water and lightweight oils.

-Now that we've gone over the differences between the two styles, it's time for the fun part, (well, kind of): the installation.
-Sitting in the salon chair for 6-8 hours isn't what I'd put at the top of my list of fun, but getting a few weeks off of having to style my hair is well worth the time-intensive process.
-For many of us, protective styles have been apart of our lives since playing in the sandbox.
-But if you're new to protective styling, here is a guide on how to care for your hair before, during, and after installation.
+Now that we've gone over the differences between the two styles, it's time for the fun part (well, kind of): the installation.
+Sitting in the salon chair for six to eight hours isn't what I'd put at the top of my list of fun, but getting a few weeks off of having to style my hair is well worth the time-intensive process.
+For many of us, protective styles have been a part of our lives since playing in the sandbox, but if you're new to it, we'll guide you through how to care for your hair before, during, and after installation.

 Prep Your Hair